 "We're responsible for getting our patients to the care they need."

-For Australia's eight million rural residents, Steve's aeromedical efficiency is vital in an emergency.
+For around seven million of Australia's population that live in rural and remote areas, Steve's aeromedical efficiency is vital in an emergency.

 NEED TO KNOW